wellsfletcher/PlanetariumPlace/README.md

 4. When working on an issue, include the issue number in your commit messages.
 Make sure to proceed it with a "#" symbol.
 A nicely formatted commit message may look like "#11 - added alert for when the password is too short".
 GitHub will automatically convert the issue number in the commit message into a hyperlink to the issue.
 This makes it easier to track progress on issues and keep the repository organized
 5. Create a pull request for the issue

+### Enabling Redux DevTools

+Redux DevTools is a browser extension that is quite useful for debugging Redux React applications.
+Instructions can be found here https://github.com/reduxjs/redux-devtools and the Chrome extension can be found here https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd

 ## Documentation

 Most of the program contents are located under the `app/components/` folder.
 I may reorganize some files soon.